NULLhere/Proxando/README.md

 - binaries statically compiled
 - direct syscalls ( mount, ntpdate, etc etc.. )

-I'm not planning to add support for those anytime soon, but I'would love to in the future!<br>
+I'm not planning to add support for those anytime soon, but I would love to in the future!<br>
 I'm just busy with other things at the moment.
-I believe the most viable way to intercept direct syscalls would be through ptrace(), but that would require a looooot of work — so stay tuned!<br>
+I believe the most viable way to intercept direct syscalls would be through ptrace(), but that would require a looooot of work - so stay tuned!<br>

 # ABOUT ISSUES

 If you find any issues, please report them in as much detail as possible so I can try to reproduce them in my environment!
 Include things like: the software involved, Wireshark traffic captures, the proxy you are using, the scenario, and anything else that might help <br>
-As I mentioned earlier, I don't know when (or if) I will be able to fix them — so feel free to open a pull request with a fix, I will review it as soon as I can!(:<br>
+As I mentioned earlier, I don't know when (or if) I will be able to fix them, so feel free to open a pull request with a fix, I will review it as soon as I can!(:<br>